The Worry Games

 For more information on my history with anxiety, check out my video Introduction to The Worry Games.

 You can find a page menu at the bottom or top of this page depending on the device you are using, that will guide you through what I believe are the fundamentals of anxiety recovery.
 To kick off anxiety recovery, I think its best to go with the basics, so I recommend starting your reading with Part 1: The Truth About Anxiety.
-And you can find a large selection of blog posts on various anxiety-related topics here.
-Be sure not to take in too information at once, however, because you don’t want to overwhelm yourself and you want to make sure that everything you learn has a chance to take root.
+And you can find a large selection of articles on various anxiety-related topics here.
+Be sure not to take in too information at once, however, because you don’t want to overwhelm yourself and you want to make sure that everything you read has a chance to take root.

 If you would like personal support from me for your anxiety issues, please click here.